Guy P. Harrison

 Guy P. Harrison (born October 8, 1963) is an American author of bestselling books.
 He writes about science, critical thinking, history, race, and nature.

 Early life and education

-Harrison has degrees in history and anthropology from the University of South Florida.
+Born October 8, 1963, Harrison has degrees in history and anthropology from the University of South Florida.

 Career

-From 1992 to 2010 Harrison wrote for Cayman Free Press in the Cayman Islands as a journalist, editor and photographer.
+From 1992 to 2010, Harrison wrote for Cayman Free Press in the Cayman Islands as a journalist, editor and photographer.
 As a journalist he has interviewed people such as Jane Goodall, Chuck Yeager, Edward Teller, Paul Tibbets and Armin Lehmann.
-From 2014–2015 he did medical writing for Kaiser Permanente.
+From 2014–2015, he did medical writing for Kaiser Permanente.
 He has a blog at Psychology Today named About Thinking.

 Harrison has written books on science, skeptical and philosophical issues, beginning with 50 Reasons People Give for Believing in a God in 2008.
 He has been interviewed about his work on podcasts and websites.

 Honors

 Harrison was a recipient of the World Health Organization Award for Health Reporting in 1997 and the Commonwealth Media Award for Excellence in Journalism in 1994.